The Best Vinyl Plank Flooring for Your Home in 2024

 Q. Can I steam-clean my vinyl plank flooring?

-While some people suggest using a steam mop on a low setting for cleaning vinyl plank floors—particularly some SPC products—it is not recommended.
-In fact, some manufacturer warranties specifically say you should not steam-mop your vinyl plank flooring.
+While others may suggest using a steam mop on a low setting for cleaning vinyl plank floors—particularly some SPC products—it is not recommended.
+In fact, some manufacturer warranties specifically say you should not steam mop your vinyl plank flooring.